temanuel1/sport-suggest-mcp/README.md

 - Current scores and game situations
 - Real-time player performances
 - Game pace and momentum
+- Which players are on which teams (due to trades and roster moves)

 Apps like ESPN, Roku, and Samsung TV show you data, but they don't have conversations with you or understand your preferences in the moment.